 I too have posted many of these recipes on my blog and a passatempo – pass-the-time, a diversion, you could compare their recipes with mine.

-Because Italy is a Catholic country, religious celebrations at Easter in certain regions may go on before and after the Easter weekend.
-Sicily particularly has its share of rituals and traditions and in many parts of Sicily there are processions and solemn religious ceremonies during the weeks leading up to Easter Sunday.
+As a predominantly Catholic country, religious observances in certain regions may extend beyond the Easter weekend.
+Sicily, in particular, is renowned for its rituals and traditions, with processions and solemn religious ceremonies held throughout the weeks preceding Easter Sunday.

 Easter Monday is called Pasquetta (small Easter).
 Being Spring, this is a popular time to enjoy the countryside and eating food outdoors, perhaps with a picnic or travelling to a nearby country restaurant and dining al fresco in the Spring sunshine (once again to celebrate the season).